Office of Admissions

 Deadlines and Transcripts

 SF requires final, official transcripts from the high school from which a diploma was earned and all colleges a new student has attended.
-Final, official transcripts should be on file with the Office of Admissions prior to the academic advisement/registration process.
+Final, official transcripts should be on file with the Office of Admissions prior to the start of the student’s first semester.
 The deadline for applying to the college, with all supporting documents for any given term, is the day before the first day of class.
 Priority registration is reserved for those applicants who complete the Admissions process by the Application Priority Dates (April 1 for summer semester, August 1 for fall semester, and December 1 for spring semester).
-Financial aid can be received when ALL final, official transcripts are received and processed.
+Financial aid may be received after ALL final, official transcripts are received and processed.

 For this and other official college dates, check the calendar online at www.sfcollege.edu or contact the Office of Admissions at 352-395-7322.
 These dates are subject to change without notice.
 Please refer to the Admissions website at www.sfcollege.edu for updated information regarding admissions deadlines and/or requirements.